Griggs v. Duke Power Co. Case Brief

 Holding

 Yes.
-Duke Power’s high school diploma and aptitude test requirements unlawfully discriminated in violation of Title VII because they disproportionately excluded Black workers and were not shown to be related to job performance or justified by business necessity.
-The Supreme Court reversed the Fourth Circuit and remanded.
+The Court unanimously held that Duke Power’s high school diploma and aptitude test requirements violated Title VII because they had a significant disparate impact on Black employees and were not shown to be related to successful job performance or required by business necessity.
+The Supreme Court reversed the judgment for the employer and remanded.

 Reasoning